Sports Betting Proxies

 Residential Proxies for Sports Betting Arbitrage proxy benchmarks

-How the top 8 Residential Proxies for Sports Betting Arbitrage proxy providers compare on rig-tested success rate, response speed, IP pool size and entry price.
-Independent, nightly, scaled across the group.
+How the top 8 Residential Proxies for Sports Betting Arbitrage proxy providers compare on benchmarked success rate, response speed, IP pool size and entry price — combining our test data, independent lab reports and published specifications.

-In our June 2026 test run across 8 Residential Proxies for Sports Betting Arbitrage proxy providers, Decodo (formerly Smartproxy) posted the highest success rate at 99.9%, Oxylabs was fastest at 0.79s, and Oxylabs fielded the largest pool at 177M IPs.
-Webshare offered the lowest entry price at $0.99/GB.
+Across our directory-wide benchmark data for the 8 providers recommended for Residential Proxies for Sports Betting Arbitrage proxies, Decodo posted the highest success rate at 99.9%; Oxylabs was fastest at 0.79s and fielded the largest pool at 177M IPs; Webshare offered the lowest entry price at $0.99/GB.

 99.9% success · 0.81s avg response · 125M+ IPs (residential + mobile + ISP) pool · from $3.75/GB